johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 ## Fuzzy Search

 With a more complete understanding of semantic ambiguity and some tooling to provide the derivation info the next step is to analyze terms and detect ambiguous pairings.
-A system that will automate the exploration of the "term space" (all term combinations), and run a check against existing known terms for ambiguous pairs for each generated term, is needed.
+That is, we can now define a system that will automate the exploration of the "term space" (all term combinations), and run a check against existing known terms for ambiguous pairs for each generated term.

 Storing the triple of known terms for comparison would be fairly easy with the text search capabilities available in most modern databases.
 You could even [implement](http://www.artfulsoftware.com/infotree/qrytip.php?id=552) the Levenshtein Distance function and ratio and use it to check an new term against known terms.
-It may be that a purpose built data structure for the storage and retrieval based on a text search algorithm would perform better, but a good all purpose rdbms would suffice for a first pass [4].
+It may be that a purpose built data structure for the storage and retrieval based on a text search algorithm would perform better, but a good all purpose rdbms would suffice for a first pass.

 More interesting is the generation of terms for a non-trivial language.
 It's seems likely that a _term generator_ would have to start with atomic types and successively wrap them in terms defined with subterms.
 That part can likely be performed with nothing more than knowledge of the grammar, but there are two issues.